matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ## L2GenesisUpgrade

 A contract that is responsible for facilitating initialization of a newly created chain.
-This is part of a chain creation flow (TODO link).
+This is part of a [chain creation flow](../chain_management/chain_genesis.md).

 ## Bridging-related contracts